-Len has served on the boards of 17 early-stage companies and has been a director or executive at three companies that have completed initial public offerings.
-Prior to joining Madrona, Len was a partner at Frazier Technology Ventures, which invested in technology companies across the nation.
-Prior to his career in venture, Len spent 16 years in the software industry, including as senior vice president at RealNetworks (RNWK-Nasdaq).
-Len managed the Media Systems Division from 1997-1999, releasing four major versions of the RealSystem software platform and generating the majority of the company’s 100%+ annual revenue growth during the period.
-From 1999 through 2001, Len’s team pioneered RealNetworks entry into non-PC markets, developing products and technology integration agreements with Nokia mobile phones, Sony PlayStation game consoles, and numerous television set-top-boxes.
+Len has served on the boards of 20+ early-stage companies and has been a director or executive at three companies that have completed initial public offerings.
+Before joining Madrona, Len was a partner at Frazier Technology Ventures, where he was directly involved in several investments, including Control4 and DocuSign.
+Prior to his career in venture, Len spent 16 years in the software industry, including as senior vice president at RealNetworks from 1996-2001 (RNWK-Nasdaq).
+Len’s team released four major versions of the RealSystem software platform and generated the majority of the company’s more than 100% annual revenue growth during the period.
+Before joining RealNetworks, Len was president of Creative Multimedia, Inc. (acquired by IHS- NYSE INFO).
+He started his software career in product management for Central Point Software before it was acquired by Symantec (SYMC- Nasdaq).

 - Breakthrough technology and market ideas should make you a little uncomfortable.
 Disruptive products that revolutionize the way people do things will include risk.
 Identifying the risks and developing execution plans to overcome them is crucial.